tinosteinort/tiny-app-platform/README.md

 * Raspberry Pi in local network
 * as a developer I want to deploy and manage my own application on the raspberry
 * I want to use my windows notebook to `upload`, `start`, `stop`, ... applications on the raspberry
-* I don`t want to `ssh` every time to the raspberry to do this stuff
+* I don't want to `ssh` every time to the raspberry to do this stuff

 # What is an application?